Willie169/Android-Non-Root/README.md

 ## Global Note

 * This tutorial, as well as the software mentioned in it, is provided WITHOUT ANY WARRANTY, including but not limited to the implied warranties of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 Most of the software mentioned in this tutorial is open source.
-* Turn off battery optimization and auto sleeping, set battery usage to unrestricted, acquire wakelock, etc. to prevent apps from being killed.
-See [DontKillMyApp](#dontkillmyapp--dontkillmyapp-make-apps-work-by-urbandroid-team--urbandroid-team--petr-nalevka-urbandroid).
+* To prevent apps from being killed, you may turn off battery optimization and auto sleeping, set battery usage to unrestricted, acquire wakelock, etc. Go to [DontKillMyApp](#dontkillmyapp--dontkillmyapp-make-apps-work-by-urbandroid-team--urbandroid-team--petr-nalevka-urbandroid) for more information.
+* Many sections of the tutorial mention F-Droid, read [F-Droid
 * Many sections of the tutorial mention Termux.
 For people who are new to it, please refer to [Termux: A Powerful Terminal Emulation with an Extensive Linux Package Collection](#termux-a-powerful-terminal-emulation-with-an-extensive-linux-package-collection).
 * For people who are new to POSIX, please refer to [POSIX References](#posix-references).
 * You may encounter `Process completed (signal 9) press Enter` error even if you follow the steps in this tutorial.
 Read the tutorial about how to fix it in [Process completed (signal 9) press Enter Error](#process-completed-signal-9-press-enter-error).